mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 ### LLM + Vector Database: Parsing Challenge

 When using a [vector database](https://gist.github.com/mcminis1/2a2d639932b40d2571c06a3088b4c48c#file-vectordatabase-py) to find the relevant phrases, the HTML parsing and content extraction parts become much more important.
 The `sentence_transformers` models are much more sensitive to noise than the GPT model series.
+And, by the way, if you're not familiar with what a vector database is, no sweat, you can find an explanation [here](2023-05-11-vector-database.markdown).

 Many webpages are off limits to web crawlers and robots.
 My approach to finding good reference material is probably a grey area, and so I'm not going to go into detail here.
 If you're really interested, try reaching out to me via LinkedIn or email.